 Programs and Services

-Mandatory registration of Technical Vocational Education and Training (TVET) programs with TESDA.
+Technical Vocational Education and Training (TVET) Program Registration

 Assessment and certification of the competencies of the middle-level skilled workers through PTQCS.